-Azure Event Hubs for Apache Kafka
+Use Azure Event Hubs from Apache Kafka applications

 Event Hubs provides a Kafka endpoint that can be used by your existing Kafka based applications as an alternative to running your own Kafka cluster.
 Event Hubs supports Apache Kafka protocol 1.0 and later, and works with your existing Kafka applications, including MirrorMaker.